EventStore/documentation/docs/server/5.0.8/http-api/security/README.md

 If you were to use the wrong user or no user when a request requires one, you receive a `401 Unauthorized` response.

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
-<<< @/docs/server/5.0.8/http-api/sample-code/incorrect-user.sh#curl
+<<< @/docs/server/5.0.8/http-api/sample-code/incorrect-user.sh
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/incorrect-user.sh#response
+<<< @/docs/server/5.0.8/http-api/sample-code/incorrect-user.http
 :::
 ::::

 As you pass the username and password in the request we recommend you to enable SSL to encrypt the user information.
-[Read this guide for instructions](/docs/server/5.0.8/server/setting-up-ssl.md).
+[Read this guide for instructions](/docs/server/5.0.8/server/security/).

 ## Access control lists

 Alongside authentication, EventStoreDB supports per stream configuration of Access Control Lists (ACL).
 To configure the ACL of a stream go to its head and look for the `metadata` relationship link to fetch the metadata for the stream.

-To set access control lists over HTTP you can post to the metadata stream as [with setting any other metadata](stream-metadata.md).
+To set access control lists over HTTP you can post to the metadata stream as [with setting any other metadata](../stream-metadata.md).
 You can also set Access Control Lists for a stream in the admin UI.

 ### ACL example

 The ACL below gives `writer` read and write permission on the stream, while `reader` has read permission on the stream.
 Only users in the `$admins` group can delete the stream or read and write the metadata.